-The internship program involves one class day most weeks, which usually takes place on Mondays.
-Approximately 50% of classes are held in person and 50% occur through video conferencing and other virtual learning modalities.
+The internship program involves one class meeting day most weeks, which usually takes place on Mondays.
+Approximately 50% of classes are held in-person on campus and 50% occur through video conferencing and other virtual learning modalities.
 Interns are expected to be prepared for all class experiences so they can participate fully in discussions, ask relevant questions, and engage in all active learning activities.

-When class activities are held through video conferencing, interns are expected to have a functional webcam and to keep their video turned on throughout the class unless instructed otherwise.
+When class activities are held through video conferencing, interns are expected to have reliable high-speed internet and a functional webcam with their video turned on throughout the class unless instructed otherwise.
 If there are circumstances when an intern is unable to turn on their video, they are expected to communicate this with the director through the chat feature of the conferencing platform.